 Next, simply feed the cable through the conduit.
-The cable is somewhat rigid, so we just fed it through from one end and we were able to just push it all the way through.
+The cable is somewhat rigid, so we just fed it through from one end, and we were able just to push it all the way through.

 There’s another technique I know for getting the wire through a conduit, and it starts by using a shop vac to suck a piece of string or twine through the conduit.
 Once the string is through and sticking out both ends, you tie it onto the cable and just pull it through.
-That wasn’t necessary in our case, but if you have trouble that’s a simple way to make it all work.
+That wasn’t necessary in our case, but if you have trouble, that’s a simple way to make it all work.

 The ends of the conduit were sealed by attaching conduit fittings, onto which we screwed hose caps.
-The hose caps are solid, so to run the wire through we drilled an appropriately sized hole with a cordless drill.
+The hose caps are solid, so to run the wire through, we drilled an appropriately sized hole with a cordless drill.

-After detaching the wire from the control circuit we fed the wire first through the hose cap, then the conduit.
+After detaching the wire from the control circuit, we fed the wire first through the hose cap, then the conduit.
 After feeding the wire all the way through, we could feed on the other hose cap.

 Finally, during installation, we sealed both sides using waterproof silicone caulk.
 We wanted the whole setup to be waterproof, so water isn’t pooling inside the conduit underground.
-Probably not necessary given that it’s coated wire that’s designed to be buried as it is, but we didn’t want to have to install this thing a third time.
+Probably not necessary, given that it’s coated wire that’s designed to be buried as it is, but we didn’t want to have to install this thing a third time.

 An ounce of prevention is worth a pound of cure, as they say…and in this case, a few ounces of silicone cost just pennies.

 Once we’d caulked everything into place so it was all watertight, it was time to re-attach the cable to the transmitter.
 We only needed 25 feet of the 50-foot cable, putting it all into a 25-foot conduit.
-We cut off the other 25 feet and stripped off the wires to reattach to the transmitter.
+We cut off the other 25 feet and stripped off the wires to reattach them to the transmitter.

-If you’re using all 50 feet that’s even simpler, and you’ll have your transmitter farther from the driveway, making it easier to hide if that’s your goal.
+If you’re using all 50 feet, that’s even simpler, and you’ll have your transmitter farther from the driveway, making it easier to hide if that’s your goal.
 In that case, you can get just get 50 feet of conduit and skip the wire stripping.

 For whatever reason, if you end up shortening the cable as we did, then you can use wire cutters with built-in wire strippers.
 They’re a handy tool to have around the house anyway.